-Wccftech’s Best Action Games of 2019 – Live by the Sword
+Wccftech’s Best Action Games of 2020 – Brawls Both Big and Small

-So yeah, if you’re somebody who thinks modern games should be more challenging, well, you’ve got nothing to complain about this year.
+So yeah, 2020 wasn’t quite the hardcore action-fest that 2019 was, but the lineup was still pretty impressive considering the state the world was in.
 Any good action games I missed?
 Don’t agree with the top five?
-Hit the comments and hash out your own adventure favorites.
-And look forward to more Wccftech GOTY lists over the next couple weeks!
+Hit the comments and hash out your own action favorites.
+And look forward to more Wccftech GOTY lists over the coming days!

 Stay in the loop